Where to buy Xbox Series X: restock guide for UK and US (updated TODAY)

 GAME

-GAME is offered pre-orders for the Xbox Series X and Xbox Series S with a delivery date of December 18, 2020, which is the earlies time you'll receive the console for orders placed from the November 10 launch day onward.
-It sneakily released some Black Friday stock earlier this week, so we'll keep an eye on the site for more drops.View Deal
+GAME sold out of the Xbox Series X and Xbox Series S pretty fast, but has had restocks since launch.
+It sneakily released some Black Friday stock, so we'll keep an eye on the site for more drops for Cyber Monday.View Deal

 Microsoft Store

-Microsoft is the source of the Xbox, so hopefully it'll be getting in on the Black Friday action.
+Microsoft is the source of the Xbox, so hopefully it'll be getting in on the Cyber Monday action.
 We haven't had official confirmation yet, so sit tight.View Deal

 Very

 Very is a great place to visit for the new consoles, but it tends to sell out pretty fast so don't expect to see stock available for long.
-Very hasn't weighed in on the Black Friday Xbox Series X stock yet, but we'd be surprised if it hasn't held back some units for the pre-Christmas rush.View Deal
+Very hasn't weighed in on the Cyber Monday Xbox Series X stock yet, but we'd be surprised if it hasn't held back some units for the pre-Christmas rush.View Deal

 Amazon UK